CSUFresno-UnmannedSystemsResearchTeam/UTM-Software_atlas/README.md

-# atlas
+# Introduction to ATLAS
-Autonomous Traffic and Logistics Automation System (ATLAS)
+ATLAS or it's fullname Autonomous Traffic and Logistic Automated System is a unmanned traffic managment system and mission planner.

+# Purpose

+# Features

+# Project Packages
+## Individual

+## Command Center

+# Roadmap

+# How to Contribute